5 of the best SIM-only deals right now

 2. Virgin Mobile - €25 a month

 Next up is Virgin Mobile, which offers customers 'unlimited' calls, texts, and 4G data for €25 a month.
-However Virgin often runs deals where you can get a price of €5 or €10 a month for the first few months.
+However Virgin regularly runs deals where you can get a discount of €5 or €10 a month off for the first few months.

-If you're already a broadband customer with Virgin Media then the price is just €20 a month.
+If you're already a broadband customer with Virgin Media then the price is just €20 a month indefinitely.

 This plan is also on a rolling, monthly contract so customers can cancel at any time without being charged.